 In early 2010, a separate pedestrian advisory group of Township residents, which included some of the task force’s original members, was convened.
 Using information previously developed by that task force, the group identified a specific series of routes for bike trails and sidewalks to better connect the community.
 Their list identified walking routes in all three municipal parks and along Freshcorn Road, Powell Road, Marshall Road, Route 19, and Haine School Road.
 Their proposed sidewalk installations included Freedom Road, Powell Road, Peters Road and Rochester Road.
-Focus Group Meeting, May 24, 2010
+Opens a New Window.

 A public follow-up meeting was held on July 27 to review the working group’s route list.
 The purpose of the meeting was to help narrow that list, prioritize trail sites, and determine the best approaches to trail and sidewalk development.
-Public Meeting, Tues., July 27, 2010
+Opens a New Window.

 In addition to owning more than 600 acres of park lands, Township rights of way which may become available for pedestrian use include over 100 miles of locally-owned roadways and strips of land in excess of 15 miles above buried sewer lines.